What's the Problem?

 Do I Have a Pete & Gerry's Egg Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Pete & Gerry's Egg Recall Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Pete & Gerry's Egg Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 If you or a loved one got sick after eating recalled hard-boiled eggs or egg products, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a lawsuit and our lawyers can help.